aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 ![Environment variables](./assets/env-variables.png)

 5. Note the Lambda function ARN.
 This will be used in the next section when you create an S3 event notification.
-6. Update the [Execution role](https://docs.aws.amazon.com/lambda/latest/dg/permissions-executionrole-update.html) (found under the Configuration tab) with the following policy
+6. Update the [Execution role](https://docs.aws.amazon.com/lambda/latest/dg/permissions-executionrole-update.html) with the following policy.
+Navigate to the **Configuration** tab, and select **Permissions** in the left-hand side menu.
+You can open the execution role by clicking on the link under **Role name**.
+Attach a new inline policy, and in the JSON editor, paste the policy.

 > [!IMPORTANT]
 > You will need to edit the below policy to point to the correct resources.
 This includes: